Skip to content

 Make it one tap

-Tab Tender turns each person's share into a ready-made pay link: tap to open Venmo or Cash App pre-filled with the exact amount, or tap to copy your Zelle identifier.
+Tab Tender turns each person's share into a ready-made pay link: tap to open Venmo, Cash App, or PayPal pre-filled with the exact amount, open your Wise or Revolut pay page, or tap to copy your Zelle identifier.
 Add your handles once in your profile and every shared tab generates the right link for each person automatically.